onflow/flow-go/CONTRIBUTING.md

 # Contributing to Flow Go

+Thank you for your interest in contributing to Flow!

 The following is a set of guidelines for contributing to Flow Go.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.